Skip to content

 alpine tar czf /backup/mydata-backup.tar.gz -C /data .

-2. Restore a Volume
+2. restore a volume

 bash